-Put your money where your mouth is and head to one of these brilliant Black-owned eateries this October.
-Here are five places for you to choose from and they are all currently operating within the social distancing guidelines.
-Whether you’re on the hunt for a new city centre foodie spot, or something in one of South Manchester’s most popular neighbourhoods – there are some great places to try this October.
+Put your money where your mouth is and head to one of these brilliant Black-owned restaurants in Manchester this October.
+Whether you’re on the hunt for a new city centre foodie spot or something in one of South Manchester’s most popular neighbourhoods – there are some great Black-owned restaurants in Manchester worth checking out.

 1. Pull Up Bar Cafe